bgeron/partial-deser/README.md

 # deser-incomplete

-## Deserialize incomplete data with Serde
+## Deserialize incomplete or broken data with Serde

-This wraps Serde `Deserializer`s (like serde_json and serde_yaml) so you can parse incomplete data for showing to the user:
+This wraps Serde `Deserializer`s (like serde_json and serde_yaml) so you can parse incomplete or tolerate broken data for showing to the user.

+For this library, incomplete data is simply just another form of broken data.
+But streaming JSON is useful, and incomplete data is realistic there.

 <img src="https://bgeron.github.io/partial-deser/assets/live-travel-modes.gif" alt='Someone is slowly
 typing JSON into a terminal program.
 The JSON is an array of objects.